eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 18.10:
 -->
 ## Projects created never start after installing Codewind
 Intermittently, after installing Codewind on Windows, projects can be created, but they never start and instead remain in the **Starting** state.
 A Docker issue for Windows exists where, although it shows a volume is mounted, it does not allow any writing to the volume.
-To check if this issue is present, verify that a `codewind-data` directory exists (in the root of your C: drive on Windows) and verify you can see your Appsody project folders created within.
+To check if this issue is present, verify that a `codewind-data` directory exists in the root of your `C:` drive on Windows and verify you can see your Appsody project folders created within.

 **Workaround:** This issue can appear for many reasons, so you have many possible workarounds.
-First, open the `Docker`->`Settings`->`Shared Drives` directory to confirm that your C: drive is selected.
+First, open the `Docker\Settings\Shared Drives` directory to confirm that your `C:` drive is selected.
 If it is not selected, select it, click **Apply**, and then try creating projects again.
 If you're still noticing the problem, and you're using an ID for the shared drive that is not your current user, check that the ID being used doesn't have an expired password that requires a password reset.
 Reset the password if necessary.

 <!--
 Action/Topic: Appsody with Codewind